tothflorian/Tetris-Plus/README.md

   - Rendering is 2D using canvas.getContext("2d").
   - The game’s main logical engine runs in the gameLoop() cycle, which asynchronously generates frames via requestAnimationFrame() callbacks.
   - Each frame clears and redraws the field to ensure smooth motion.
 For a game of this scale, the load is practically trivial.

+PHP techniques:
+-
+- I. Database
+  - The PHP mechanics using data in this project are relying on MySQL, which depends on the backend it's connected to.
+  - From the two options (PDO - for a variety of databases, mysqli - MySQL) I chose mysqli for my project, as it works faster when it comes to MySQL database, than the PDO version.
+- II.
+User login system
+  - The user can register their own account, log in and log out at will.
+  - This mechanic uses sessions.
+- III.
+Leaderboard
+  - The users scores are uploaded to the database.
+If they aren't logged in, the score uploads with the Guest username by default.
+  - Several auxiliary functions are connecting the frontend and the backend using the fetch() function.
+  - The gameOver event inside game logic (tetrisGameLogic.js) uploads the user and their score to the database.
+  - At the leaderboard menupoint the table uses PHP code to fetch the records data, then lists them in this dynamic table.